 Consider What Went Wrong on the ACT

-Knowing your strengths and weaknesses is the beginning of your journey that leads you to retaking the ACT.
-With this information you can create a study plan more tailored to your needs.
-Though reviewing all the concepts will be necessary before your retake, you now know where to best allocate your time.
+Knowing your strengths and weaknesses will set you up well for retaking the ACT.
+With this information, you can create a study plan perfectly tailored to your needs.
+Reviewing all the concepts the ACT covers will probably be necessary before your retake.
+However, by starting with an evaluation of this exam, you now know where to best allocate your time.

 Prepare for your Retake